 Global Postural Re-education

-Treatment consists of a series of stretchings aimed at lengthening retracted muscle groups, without allowing postural compensations elsewhere in the body.
+GPR consists of a series of stretchings aimed at lengthening retracted muscle groups, without allowing postural compensations elsewhere in the body.
 These muscle are slowly stretched and elongated, reducing pain and muscular tension.

 What To Expect